theGreatWhiteShark/bundestagswahl2017/README.md

 The [data](data) folder will contain all the references and scripts to download, extract, and tidy the data.

-# Scripts
+# R

-The [cartogram_newman.R](cartogram_newman.R) script uses the diffusion-based method of Mark Newman et al. to produce a cartograms from the election results and the polygons of the election districts.
+The [cartogram_newman.R](R/cartogram_newman.R) script uses the diffusion-based method of Mark Newman et al. to produce a cartograms from the election results and the polygons of the election districts.

+# c

+Contains the [original](http://www-personal.umich.edu/~mejn/cart/) [source code](c/cart.c) of Mark Newman for calculating the diffusion-based cartogram.

 ---